1ceb3rg/checkout-my-resume/README.md

 2. Change the formula for the link field to your website and <your-name>
 3. Change the formula for localhost to <your-name>

+### Next.js
+1. Set the env variables .env.local for local use, or in the enviroment you deploy to
+2. Deploy
+3. You can add templates in `/templates`

+## Creating a resume
+Go to the sanity studio